jayeshwadile44/my_scripts/README.md

 Jayesh 1234

-This is my scripting repo
+This is my scrip repo